wilsonmar/gapi-node/README.md

 > Notice there is a FREE QUOTA of 1,000,000 requests/day.
 Google needs authentication to determine who specifically are making calls so that such limits can be monitored and enforced.

-12. Click on the Credentials link within the API & auth section at the left menu.
+12. Click on the **Credentials** link within the API & auth section at the left menu.

-13. There are two options: Public API access and OAuth 2.0.
-We'll look at both.
+**OAuth** is for accessing data.

+13. Scroll down to the **Public API** access section.

+The API Key is used to track Quota used.

 ## Get service account email for project